TOOLBOX

 • Test and assess your idea, develop and/or consolidate your solution and measure your impact.

-• Provides useful instruments to use in each phase of developing a social innovation
+• Provides useful materials to use in each phase of developing a social innovation

 How to use this toolbox?

-• Program Overview: you will find the program description, pedagogical goals, and structure.
+• Programme Overview: you will find the programme description, pedagogical goals, and structure.

-• Program Components: including the challenge description, the implementation guidelines, and the evaluation process.
+• Programme Components: including the challenge description, the implementation guidelines, and the evaluation process.

 • Resources and relevant materials.